OrganicityEu/organicityeu.github.io/doc/HowToOcSite.md

 * HTTP header `Fiware-Service: organicity`
 * The AssetID must correspond to your Site, e.g., `urn:oc:entity:<OCSITENAME>:<AssetID>`

-The local Orion should send a notification to the Asset-Subscription-Proxy, which pushes the asset to the **Organicity Central Orion**.
+The local Orion should send a notification to the Asset-Subscription-Proxy, which pushes the asset to the Organicity Central Orion.
 You should see a message like

 ```
 2016-09-27 06:37:05.265  - INFO: Organicity-subscription-proxy - Asset Creating: urn:oc:entity:<OCSITENAME>:<AssetID>
 2016-09-27 06:37:08.303  - INFO: Organicity-subscription-proxy - Asset Created: urn:oc:entity:<OCSITENAME>:<AssetID>
 ```

-The second line indicates, that the creation at the **Organicity Central Orion** was successful.
+The second line indicates, that the creation at the Organicity Central Orion was successful.